Skip to content

 Linguistics

-Topics include but are not limited to:
+Areas of interest include but are not limited to:

-New Media Language
+Language in New Media

-Language and Social Media
+Language Use on Social Media

-Conversation Analysis
+Studies in Conversation Analysis

 Translation

-Topics include but are not limited to:
+Areas of interest include but are not limited to:

-Machine Translation and Postediting
+Machine Translation and Post‑Editing

 Intersemiotic Translation and Cultural Literacy

-Translating Various Forms of Media
+Translating Different Types of Media

 Audiovisual Communication

-Topics include but are not limited to:
+Areas of interest include but are not limited to:

-Intermedia and Audiovisuality
+Intermediality and Audiovisuality

-Conventions vs Innovations in Audiovisual Forms and Narratives
+Traditions and Innovations in Audiovisual Forms and Narratives

-Storytelling
+Storytelling Practices

-Audience Studies
+Audience Research

 Music and Sound

-Topics include but are not limited to:
+Areas of interest include but are not limited to:

-Dynamics Between Sound and Other Media
+Interactions Between Sound and Other Media

-Audio Communication
+Audio-Based Communication

 Intercultural Communication

-Topics include but are not limited to:
+Areas of interest include, but are not limited to:

-Intercultural Communication and Social Media
+Intercultural Communication in the Context of Social Media

 Imagology Studies

-Intermediality and Globalization
+Intermediality and Processes of Globalization

-Identity, Culture and Communication
+Identity, Culture, and Communication

-Interdisciplinary Communication Across Professional Cultures
+Interdisciplinary Communication Among Professional Communities

-Subcultures and Identity
+Subcultures and the Construction of Identity

 Media and Communication

-Topics include but are not limited to:
+Areas of interest include but are not limited to:

-The Interaction between Traditional and New Media Platforms
+Interactions Between Traditional and Emerging Media Platforms

-Social Media and Public Discourse
+Social Media’s Impact on Public Discourse

-Visual Communication
+Visual Modes of Communication

 Discourse, Communities, Gender, Impact on Society

-Topics include but are not limited to:
+Areas of interest include but are not limited to:

-Media and Gender Representation
+Gender Representation in Media

-Media and Identity
+Media and the Construction of Identity

 The Power of Information Networks

-Topics include but are not limited to:
+Areas of interest include but are not limited to:

-Changing Discourses in Contemporary Educational Settings
+Shifting Discourses in Contemporary Educational Contexts

-Futures of Technology Development
+Futures of Technological Development

 Main Information